DFE-Digital/register-trainee-teachers/app/views/guidance/_registering_trainees_through_hesa.md

 Once your data has been imported into Register, you can check it.
 There are 3 ways to do this in Register and you can choose whichever one suits you.
 These are:

-* using the new ‘Reports’ section and exporting a CSV of your new trainees for the 2022 to 2023 academic year (available in Register soon)
+* using the new ‘Reports’ section and exporting a CSV of your new trainees for the 2022 to 2023 academic year
 * exporting a CSV of your trainees in the ‘Registered trainees’ section, using the ‘start year’ filter to select the current academic year
 * checking your trainees directly in the service one by one